Grove Park Nature Reserve: As a nature reserve

-In 1984 the site became a nature reserve, when the Lewisham London Borough Council agreed to manage the area under licence from British Rail, although the site had been used informally by local residents for recreation for many years before this.
+In 1984 the site became a nature reserve, then known as Hither Green Nature Reserve, when the Lewisham London Borough Council agreed to manage the area under licence from British Rail, although the site had been used informally by local residents for recreation for many years before this.
 In 1987 Lewisham Council acquired freehold of the land, following a public enquiry the previous year which allowed planning permission for housing on land just to the north, called Bramdean Village, new cul-de-sac roads named Gables Close and Oak Apple Court adjoining the existing road Bramdean Crescent.
 After Lewisham Council acquired the freehold they agreed the site should remain open access for the public.
 In the past the site had also been referred to as Hither Green Nature Reserve.